Chart Color Schemes

 Employment conditions in Meadow Heights face significant challenges, ranking among the bottom 10% of areas assessed nationally

-However, professional & technical services were under-represented, with only 4.3% of Meadow Heights's workforce compared to Greater Melbourne's 10.1%.
-The area seemed to offer limited local employment opportunities based on Census data.
-Between September 2024 and 2025, employment increased by 1.0%, while labour force grew by 1.7%, leading to a rise in unemployment rate of 0.5 percentage points.
-In contrast, Greater Melbourne saw employment grow by 3.0% and unemployment rise by 0.3 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Meadow Heights.
-These projections estimate national employment growth at 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
-Applying these projections to Meadow Heights's employment mix indicates local employment should increase by approximately 5.9% over five years and 12.6% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+The area has a notable concentration in transport, postal & warehousing, with employment levels at twice the regional average.
+However, professional & technical services are under-represented, at 4.3% compared to Greater Melbourne's 10.1%.
+Employment opportunities appear limited locally, as indicated by the working population count versus resident population.
+Between September 2024 and September 2025, employment increased by 1.0%, while labour force rose by 1.7%, causing unemployment to rise by 0.5 percentage points.
+In comparison, Greater Melbourne saw employment grow by 3.0% and unemployment rise by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Meadow Heights' employment mix suggests local employment should increase by 5.9% over five years and 12.6% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment